pipeben/GRLCM-Global-to-Regional-and-Local-Circulation-Models-/README.md

 Several GIS (Geographical Information Systems) processes are required to bring GCM to RCM or LCM, and depending on the characteristics of each GCM data, more or less steps can be needed.

 GRLCM package makes it all easier by allowing you to interact with all tese tools in one platform.
-You need to upload a GCM output and follow the steps to bring it to your study area
+You need to upload a GCM output and follow the steps to bring it to your study area.
+You can use GRLCM to perform statistical downscaling, delta downscaling or future scenario building with Deep Learning, which do not require downscaling.
+This last option usually gives more accurate results and preserve local characteristics.

 The final proudct is a netCdf or raster file ready to be used for your research